 Scams targeting older adults are on the rise.
-In 2021, there were 92,371 older victims of fraud resulting in $1.7 billion in losses.
+In 2022, there were 88,262 complaints of fraud resulting in $3.1 billion in losses from people age 60+.

 The most common financial scams targeting older people include government impersonation scams, sweepstakes scams, and robocall scams.

-Financial crimes against older adults can be devastating, often leaving victims with no way to recoup their losses.
+Financial crimes against older adults can be devastating, often leaving people with no way to recoup their losses.
 Learn how to identify and stop the top 5 financial scams targeting seniors.

 Financial scams targeting older adults are costly, widespread, and on the rise.
-According to the Federal Bureau of Investigation (FBI), in 2021 there were 92,371 older victims of fraud resulting in $1.7 billion in losses.
-This was a 74% increase in losses compared to 2020.1
+According to the Federal Bureau of Investigation (FBI) Internet Crime Complaint Center (IC3), in 2022, there were 88,262 complaints of fraud from people age 60+ resulting in $3.1 billion in losses.
+This was a shocking 82.35% increase in losses compared to 2021.1

 Why do financial scammers target seniors?